 6. Alaska and the Pacific North West

 Spectacular landscapes, bountiful wildlife and a host of outdoor pursuits make Alaska a great choice for honeymooners in search of something a little bit different.
 The small ship voyages operated by UnCruise Adventures are a particularly appealing proposition, with a laid back and informal style that is far removed from what most people imagine a cruise to be like.
-UnCruise also offer various themed voyages in the Pacific North West, including special craft beer cruises visiting Seattle and the San Juan Islands.
+UnCruise also offer various themed voyages in the Pacific North West, including special wellness cruises featuring onboard yoga and fitness experts.

 7. West Papua